Are you sure you want to log out?

 A pelvic exam is usually the next step.
 Your doctor will need to examine the surrounding area for external signs of infection like swelling and redness.

-Depending on the severity of your case, a sample of your vaginal discharge will be taken for examination.
+Depending on the severity of your case, a sample of your vaginal discharge may be taken for examination.
 Lab tests will determine if there is indeed an overgrowth of Candida.
 These tests are only necessary if the infection occurs regularly and will not go away.

 These come in the form of medicated creams, ointments, and vaginal suppository for yeast infection.